Bloody Code: History

+Penal transportation

-As the number of capital crimes increased, lawmakers sought a less harsh punishment that might still deter potential offenders, and penal transportation with a term of indentured servitude became a more common punishment.
+As the number of capital crimes increased, lawmakers sought a less harsh punishment that might still deter potential offenders.
+Therefore penal transportation with a term of indentured servitude became a more common punishment.
 This trend was expanded by the Transportation Act 1717 (16 Geo.
 3 c.43), which regulated and subsidised the practice, until its use was suspended by the Criminal Law Act 1776.
-With the American Colonies already in active rebellion, parliament claimed its continuance was "found to be attended with various inconveniences, particularly by depriving this kingdom of many subjects whose labour might be useful to the community, and who, by proper care and correction, might be reclaimed from their evil course."
+With the American Colonies in active rebellion, parliament claimed its continuance was "found to be attended with various inconveniences, particularly by depriving this kingdom of many subjects whose labour might be useful to the community, and who, by proper care and correction, might be reclaimed from their evil course."
 This law would become known as the Hard Labour Act and the Hulks Act for both its purpose and its result.

 With the removal of the important transportation alternative to the death penalty, it would in part prompt the use of prisons for punishment and the start of prison building programmes.
 In 1785 Australia was deemed a suitably desolate place to transport convicts; transportation resumed, now to a specifically planned penal colony, with the departure of the First Fleet in 1787.
 It has been estimated that over one-third of all criminals convicted between 1788 and 1867 were transported to Australia, including Van Diemen's Land (now Tasmania).
 Some criminals could escape transportation if they agreed to join the British Army.
 Jurist William Blackstone said of the Bloody Code:

 It is a melancholy truth, that among the variety of actions which men are daily liable to commit, no less than a hundred and sixty have been declared by Act of Parliament to be felonious without benefit of clergy; or, in other words, to be worthy of instant death.

+Crimes

 Leon Radzinowicz listed 49 pages of "Capital Statutes of the Eighteenth Century" divided into 21 categories: